 Practice overview

-Rachael specialises in commercial/chancery work.
-Her practice encompasses civil fraud, commercial, company and insolvency disputes and her cases typically involve allegations of fraud and dishonesty.
+Rachael specialises in commercial chancery work.
+Her practice encompasses civil fraud, commercial and company disputes and insolvency.
+Her cases typically involve allegations of fraud and dishonesty.
 She regularly deals with applications for freezing injunctions and other urgent interim relief.

 Recent work includes:

-The Legal 500 2024
+Legal 500 2026

 • Quote symbolShe is knowledgeable and determined to go above and beyond for her clients.